 Get an apprenticeship — the employer pays you to train

 An apprenticeship means you work for a licensed tradie while completing your Certificate III at TAFE.
 You earn a wage from day one — no debt, no unpaid study years.
-Year 1 wages are modest ($18–$22/hr) but the federal government's Key Apprenticeship Program currently pays eligible apprentices $10,000 over the course of the apprenticeship.
-TAFE NSW courses in electrical and plumbing are free under Free TAFE for eligible students.
+Year 1 wages are modest ($18 to $22/hr) but the federal Key Apprenticeship Program currently pays eligible apprentices $10,000 over the course of the apprenticeship, and the employer gets $5,000.
+Fee-Free TAFE NSW covers Smart and Skilled apprenticeships in electrotechnology and plumbing through to 30 June 2027.
 Apply directly through TAFE NSW or use the Australian Apprenticeships website to find employers taking on apprentices.

 Get your licence — and protect it